b0bh00d/Newsroom/README.md

 ![snap8](https://cloud.githubusercontent.com/assets/4536448/23098833/a39fb554-f615-11e6-9e1a-98ddbf9cd6f1.png)

-As of this writing, Transmission lacks a real REST interface, so the Transmission Reporter includes a "helper", written in Python, that will provide a listing of the current Transmission queue so Newsroom can consume and display its state.
+As of this writing, Transmission lacks an actual REST interface, so the Transmission Reporter includes a "helper", written in Python, that will provide a listing of the current Transmission queue so Newsroom can consume and display its state.
 I've also included an init.d system file for